w3c-webmob/netinfo-usecases/README.md

 ## Android

 ## Windows Phone
-Windows Phone provides users with the option to allow mobile data to be used in the event of limited WiFi connectivity.
-When this option is changed to "use mobile data", the phone informs that user that "your phone will use mobile data when WiFi connectivity is limited.
+Windows Phone provides users with the option to allow mobile data to be used in the event of limited Wi-Fi connectivity.
+When this option is changed to "use mobile data", the phone informs that user that "your phone will use mobile data when Wi-Fi connectivity is limited.
 This will use your data plan and may incur charged".
 It's unclear what "connectivity is limited" means.

 ![Windows Phone 8 - Mobile network setting](images/wp_limited_wifi.png)

 In addition, Windows Phone 8 includes a "data sense" feature that claims to "find more efficient ways to use mobile data and display your usage.
-For example, some data will download only when you are connected to WiFi".
+For example, some data will download only when you are connected to Wi-Fi".
 The feature allows the user to set a download limit for cellular connections and will notify the user when that limit is exceeded.

 ![Windows Phone 8 - Data sense feature](images/wp_datasense.png)

 ## Photos and videos
 Windows phone 8 allows users to control whether photos are synchronized over Wi-Fi and/or cellular.
 Window Phones 8 restricts what can be sent over which connection type.
 For example, "good quality" photos can be sent over cellular, but "best quality" photos can only be send over Wi-Fi.
 Videos, irrespective of quality, can only be synchronized over Wi-Fi or not at all.